OxfordCMS/OCMS_RNAseq/README.md

 There are a variety of pipelines related to RNAseq data processing.
 These are

-* pipeline_fastqc
 * pipeline_geomx
 * pipeline_kallisto
 * pipeline_cite-seq-count

-## Fastqc

-Fastqc allows you to perform basic QC on a set of fastq files.

-### Input files

-Fastq files from for example an RNA-seq experiment.

-### Running the pipeline

-Make sure you have the relevant modules loaded.
-On BMRC this looks like:

-module load Python/3.8.2-GCCcore-9.3.0
-source ~/devel/venv/Python-3.8.2-GCCcore-9.3.0/${MODULE_CPU_TYPE}/bin/activate
-module load FastQC/0.11.9-Java-11
-module load MultiQC/1.9-foss-2020a-Python-3.8.2

-Assuming you are in a working directory that has all of your fastq files in you can run the pipeline by typing:

-    ocms_rnaseq fastqc config
-    ocms_rnaseq fastqc make full -v5 -p24

-This will run fastqx followed by multiQC in order to produce a multiQC report which is found as multiqc_report.html in the working directory.

 ## kallisto